 Segment Information - Operating segments are identified as components of an enterprise about which discrete financial information is available for evaluation by the chief operating decision maker in making decisions on how to allocate resources and assess performance.
-The Company views its operations in two operating segments based on product brand consisting of the MasterCraft brand and the Hydra-Sports brand.
-Hydra-Sports production was terminated on June 30, 2015.
+The Company views its operations in two operating segments based on product brand consisting of the MasterCraft brand and the NauticStar brand.